Tuning Your Carbs with an Exhaust Gas Analyzer

 Replacing the Clutch Slave

-(LT77 and R380 Plus 8s (1977 to 1996) and Plus 4s (1987-1996) A local garage will not have an advantage here.
+(LT77 and R380 Plus 8s (1977 to 1996) and Plus 4s (1987-1996) A local garage will not have an advantage over you here, especially.
 The area is Morgan-configuration only.
 Part of the neverending odd modifications needed to keep fitting later motors to an engine bay designed in the Thirties for a 36bhp tractor engine. ;) That task constantly exhibits a GoMoG Law I call the Deadly Domino Effect.
 In this case, the bellhousing doesn't quite fit far enough into the car because of the:

 1. the width of the area for bellhousing,